JetBrains/kotlin-web-site/docs/topics/control-flow.md

 ```

 Combine multiple guard conditions within a single branch using the boolean operators `&&` (AND) or `||` (OR).
-It is [strongly recommended](coding-conventions.md#guard-conditions-in-when-expression) to use parentheses around the boolean expressions to avoid confusion:
+Use parentheses around the boolean expressions to [avoid confusion](coding-conventions.md#guard-conditions-in-when-expression):

 ```kotlin
 when (animal) {